 IoT devices are constantly recording data.
 In the case of IoT tracking, you will not only know the current location of a given asset, but its historic locations as well.
 Feeding all of this data into machine learning algorithms can provide you with some key insights about how your operation is running.
 The machine can learn (or be taught) which anomalies represent a problem and automatically alert someone so the problem is taken care of quickly.
 These algorithms can spot chokepoints that slow your productivity and give you a heads up so that you can make the changes necessary to resolve the problem.
 Perhaps a commonly used path takes a significantly longer time than a less commonly used one.
 Switching your flow up could lead to a significant boost in performance thanks to insights that otherwise would not have been available.

-Aspects of IoT Solutions
+Aspects of IoT Solutions for Manufacturing

 A functioning IoT implementation brings together several different aspects that will all work together to ensure that your productivity and user experience is maximized.
 These different parts should not be viewed in isolation, but rather as parts of a whole.
 The performance of one aspect can have profound impacts on the performance of the others.